awsdocs/aws-cpp-developer-guide/doc_source/examples-s3-website-configuration.rst

 ====================================

-To set an |s3| bucket's website configuration, call the |s3client|'s :functionname:`PutBucketWebsite` function with a a :aws-cpp-class:`PutBucketWebsiteRequest
+To set an |s3| bucket's website configuration, call the |s3client|'s :functionname:`PutBucketWebsite` function with a :aws-cpp-class:`PutBucketWebsiteRequest
 <aws_1_1_s3_1_1_model_1_1_put_bucket_website_request>` object containing the bucket name and its
 website configuration, provided in a :aws-cpp-class:`WebsiteConfiguration
 <aws_1_1_s3_1_1_model_1_1_website_configuration>` object.